 The next section in this guide is Statistics.
-It helps explain the number of children and adolescents who are diagnosed with childhood non-Hodgkin lymphoma and general survival rates.
+It helps explain the number of children and teens who are diagnosed with childhood NHL and general survival rates.
 Use the menu to choose a different section to read in this guide.